haavamoa/xaml-code-experiences/xaml.experiences/architecture/communication/Readme.md

 [applicationMock]:applicationMock.png

 A simple master-detail view where changing the hair color of a friend should force another part of the application to reevaluate how many friends that have black hair.

+ [This](applicationskeleton/) is the code skeleton for the projects.